 Ariel is a queer writer, activist, and traveler who grew up outside of NYC and lived in Boston and the southeast Netherlands before settling in Brooklyn.
-She runs digital strategy for an LGBTQ-focused social justice nonprofit and is Wanderful‘s community manager.
+She runs digital strategy for an LGBTQ-focused social justice nonprofit.
 She also consults, eats a lot of chocolate, and blogs on body acceptance and travel, but most often dreams of running away to Paris (and is frequently a mouse-click away from booking a one-way ticket).

 WITS Sponsorship Chair